DOI-ONRR/doi-extractives-data/research/sprint-splashysunfish/sprint-splashysunfish_results.md

 ## Do people understand that the variances were all explained?

 **Nope nope nope.** People reacted very strongly to the companies who had highlighted material variance numbers, even after we changed the color from red to bold.
 Note: we don't have footnote text done yet that explains the variances.
-Maybe this will help, but my thought is that we're going to need more than that because participants had strong assumptions about this part of the data.
-They assumed that if the gov and company numbers differed, it was because a company had been 'bad' and they needed to pay the government, when really we're just talking about discrepancies in accounting.
+Maybe this will help, but I expect that we're going to more drastic design changes than just those notes because participants had strong assumptions about this part of the data.
+For example, they assumed that if the gov and company numbers differed, it was because a company had been 'bad' and they needed to pay the government, when really we're just talking about discrepancies in accounting.

 - _[Gets to a company that has a red number] Chevron!
 Tsk tsk.
 Apparently only Chevron sucks.
 Ooooo.
 [Continues scrolling, finds more red] 220% difference?!
 You guys need to pay up!_